myfriendtania/PostgreSQL/README.md

 | new_id     |
 | :------------- |
 | 343      |

+Again, there are many things you can do with mathematical functions and operators, but this is just a very high level overview of them.

+## String Functions

 ### Experienced in SQL / PostgreSQL and see an issue / error in these docs?
 [Let me know](https://github.com/MDJ-Studios/SQL/issues/new), and I'll be happy to review and correct it.